 - Use a combination of sharp and extra sharp cheddar.
 Pimento cheese needs the kick of sharp cheeses (no mild).

-- Use two different grate sizes.
+- Have two different grate sizes.
 Half large grated and half medium to small grated is perfect.

-- Use high quality cheese.
+- Utilize high-quality cheese.
 Cracker Barrel, Cabot and Tillamook are great options.

-- Use a good mayo.
+- Use good mayo.
 Duke’s is close to homemade and what I prefer for pimento cheese.

 In the video below, I show how easy it is to mix up a batch of my favorite homemade pimento cheese~a slightly adapted My Recipes version.